 Further Strengthening Global IP Capabilities

 In order to expand business in global markets, the Mitsubishi Electric Group is actively promoting international standardisation.
 Activities to acquire patents that support international standards (e.g. standard essential patents) are openly promoted.
-As the member of an organisation in which patent pools for Digital Broadcasting, MPEG, HEVC, DVD, Blu-ray Disc™* and Mobile communications collectively control standard essential patents, the IP revenues obtained through the organisation are contributing to improvement and growth in business earnings.
+As the member of an organisation in which patent pools for Digital Broadcasting, MPEG, HEVC, DVD, Blu-ray Disc™*2 and Mobile communications collectively control standard essential patents, the IP revenues obtained through the organisation are contributing to improvement and growth in business earnings.
 The Group is also working to increase activities for acquiring patents in competitive fields involving international standards and promoting IP activities that contribute to increasing product competitiveness and expanding market share.
+In the field of 5G mobile communication systems, which are expected to proliferate in the future, we are not only involved in activities to acquire standard-essential patents, but we are also leveraging our technologies to promote IP activities that make our products even better.

 The Mitsubishi Electric Group firmly recognises the importance of mutually acknowledging and respecting not only its own intellectual property rights but the intellectual property rights of others as well.
 This stance is clearly set forth in the Mitsubishi Electric Group Conduct Guidelines and practised throughout the Group.